t41372/Open-LLM-VTuber/README.md

 ## Open-LLM-VTuber

-> :warning: This project is in the prototyping stage.
+> :warning: This project is in the **prototyping stage**.
 Most of the features and promises have not yet been implemented.
 The main goal of this stage is to build a minimum viable prototype using technologies that are easy to integrate.

-This project is an attempt to recreate the closed-source AI VTuber `near-sama` with open-source alternatives.
-The end goal is to run a similar thing *completely offline* on both macOS and Windows.
+This project is an attempt to recreate the closed-source AI VTuber `neuro-sama` with open-source alternatives that **run completely offline on both macOS and Windows**.
 You don't want your chat history with your *digital pet* to be seen by OpenAI researchers right?
 And... you don't want your *digital pet* to care about some *trivial* things like morality right?

 Written in Python with Langchain.
 Using Ollama as the LLM server.
 Support **macOS** (first-class citizen 🙌because I'm using Mac) and **Windows** **(not yet)**